 How does NDA posture work at the chauffeur level on a board-day program, and why does it surface as a procurement variable?

 The chauffeur is physically present during three categories of board-adjacent conversation that fall inside the corporate-governance perimeter and the Reg FD non-public-information perimeter.
 First, the airport-to-HQ ride often carries a pre-meeting director-to-director call about audit-committee items, CEO compensation, succession planning, or M&A pipeline, with the conversation taking place in the chauffeur's hearing range as a matter of physical reality.
 Second, the HQ-to-hotel return ride after the executive session frequently includes post-meeting director debriefs on management-team evaluation, board-CEO friction, or strategic-pivot discussions that have not been disclosed externally.
 Third, the HQ-to-airport return ride that bookends the meeting day often runs as a director-to-director two-person debrief between two outside directors on the same flight back to a common home metro.
 The procurement-committee response is structurally consistent across the listed-company governance landscape — the chauffeur-vetting protocol must document background-check posture, the dispatch operator must sign a meaningful NDA against the corporate-secretary office, and the chauffeur roster on the day-of must be named-driver-vetted rather than open-pool.
-Detailed Drivers, Carey International, EmpireCLS Worldwide, Dav El | BostonCoach, KLS Worldwide, and the smaller principal-tier operators in the index all run against this posture on a resident-fleet basis with named-chauffeur continuity; the app-network tier runs the weakest position on this axis because the chauffeur pool is aggregated across underlying partner operators with variable vetting depth.
+Swift Limousines, Detailed Drivers, the principal-tier NYC-and-national resident-fleet operators in the index, Carey International, and EmpireCLS Worldwide all run against this posture on a resident-fleet basis with named-chauffeur continuity; an open-pool app-aggregated tier runs the weakest position on this axis because the chauffeur pool is aggregated across underlying partner operators with variable vetting depth, which is why this index excludes it.

 How should a corporate-secretary office structure the board-day ground-transport program across multiple HQ metros?